cabal-club/cable/handshake.md

 At the end of a successful Noise Handshake, both hosts will have a pair of `CipherState` objects, to be used in the final phase, Post-Handshake Operation.

-## 5. Post-Handshake Operation
+## 4. Post-Handshake Operation
-Once the Version Exchange and Noise Handshake phases are complete, the Cable Handshake is in the Post-Handshake Operation phase, where Cable Wire Protocol messages MAY be transmitted and received.
+Once the Noise Handshake phase is complete, the Cable Handshake is in the Post-Handshake Operation phase, where Cable Wire Protocol messages MAY be transmitted and received.
 There is a final set of rules, described here, for how incoming and outgoing data speaking the Cable Wire Protocol must be encoded and decoded.

 At a high level, all Cable Wire Protocol messages need to be passed through Noise for encryption, and then prefixed with an encrypted length indicator.